Fppps/Win12/Code_Of_Conduct.md

 - **Rule 4A:** Sending racist, genderphobic, or anti-religious comments is **NOT** allowed here for members.

 If any member fails to follow the rules will be reported or banned here forever.

+## Issuing:
+For any person raising an issue, do NOT make it in discussions; make it in the "issues" section.

 ### MORE SOON!!